-Building mission-critical blockchain indexing for AI & Crypto trading
+Building mission-critical blockchain indexing for AI & Crypto

 Modern AI agents and crypto trading systems rely on real-time blockchain indexing.
 This article explains why most blockchain indexers fail under sustained load and how production-grade indexing infrastructure prevents stale data, lag, and execution failures.